 1. Andre Lavoie and his company Clear Company are at the forefront of the intersection between corporate strategy and talent management.
 They are re-defining what it means to have a transparent, aligned and engaged organization.

-The Good Leadership Breakfast is a monthly breakfast hosted by Paul Batz that creates an environment of authenticity and learning.
-I was honored to be the speaker in August and always leave the breakfast feeling more grounded and connected.
+2. The Good Leadership Breakfast is a monthly breakfast hosted by Paul Batz that creates an environment of authenticity and learning.
+I always leave the breakfast feeling more grounded and connected.